Space & Time Group: Reception

 ST was rejected by the state-subsidized art institutions since they did not work in the recognized mediums of western oil painting, ink painting, and sculpture.Their public exhibitions were closely scrutinized by the police since all types of public assembly were tightly monitored.
-Paradoxically, the Korean government would send artists from ST to be representatives at international biennials and triennials since Korean avante-garde groups caught the interest of the world art community.
+Paradoxically, the Korean government would send artists from ST to be representatives at international biennials and triennials since Korean avant-garde groups caught the interest of the world art community.